greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/stock-options_1_1.md

 ---
-title: "Equity Compensation"
+title: Equity Compensation
-description: "Learn more about Equity Compensation at GitLab"
+description: Learn more about Equity Compensation at GitLab
 aliases:
 - /handbook/stock-options/
+weight: 2
+date: '2025-06-12'
+linkTitle: Equity Compensation
+type: docs
 ---

 ## About Your Ownership in GitLab